 Windows 7 End User Product Guide

 Draft v 0.5

 Last updated: 6/6/08

+Windows 7

 Introduction to Windows 7

 Computers are an integral part of the everyday lives of billions of people.
-They come in more sizes and shapes than we could have imagined ten or even five years ago; and they are embedded in more locations, too—like your car, watch, or even your refrigerator—and can be used for more purposes.
+They come in more sizes and shapes, appear embedded in more devices—your car, watch, and even refrigerator, and are used for more purposes than anyone could have imagined just 10 years ago.
 Windows has become much more than the backbone of a PC.
-Now it’s the glue that connects your world and makes it easier for you communicate with others, manage a busy schedule, be successful at school or work, or just have fun.
+It’s the connective tissue that makes it easier for you to communicate with people, manage a busy schedule, be successful at school or work, and just have fun.

-Inspired by the diverse needs and desires of our customers, we designed Windows 7 to deliver personalized computing for everyone.
-We focused on big innovations, such as easy home networking, a great device experience, multi-touch, and built-in energy saving designs.
-But we also realize that customers care about the little things – the attention to details – that really make the experience enjoyable, from the clean desktop of our new AERO design to the control you now have over gadgets and glass color.
+Inspired by what our billion different customers want, we designed Windows 7 to deliver personalized computing for everyone.
+We focused on big innovations, such as easy home networking, a great experience with all your devices, and built-in energy saving designs.
+But we also realize that you care about the little things – the attention to details – that really make the experience enjoyable, from the clean desktop of our new AERO design to the control you now have over gadgets and glass color.

 A more responsive PC is a better PC, regardless of what you’re doing.
-You’ll quickly notice how Windows 7 improves the reliability and speed of your PC, especially when you start your computer, resume using a mobile PC, play music and movies, search for a file, and connect to the Internet or a home network.
+You’ll quickly notice how Windows 7 improves the reliability and speed of your PC, especially when you start your computer, wake a hibernating laptop, play music and movies, search for a file, and connect to the Internet or a home network.

-To make the routine things you do even easier, you can customize Windows 7 to reflect your personal style.
-You are in control of the PC with uninterrupted and quick access to the things you care about.
-Now you can do things on your computer by just touching the screen.
+Now, you can do things on your computer by just touching the screen.
 You can still use a pen or your trusty mouse and keyboard, too.
 Voice activation and the latest accessibility technologies are available at your command.

-When you’re on the go, Windows 7 is great for mobile computers.
-Improved network connectivity helps you quickly get to information and resources, wherever you are.
-Devices will connect easily and built-in energy saving designs help you squeeze a little more time out of your batteries.
+When you’re on the go, Windows 7 has improved network connectivity that helps you quickly get to information and resources, wherever you are.
+Devices will connect easily, and built-in energy saving designs help you squeeze a little more time out of your batteries.

 Windows 7 is about having fun, too.
 Amazing media and entertainment capabilities tie together all of your home electronic experiences.
 Media Center makes it easier than ever to record and watch TV shows or entertain guests with an variety of playlists during your next party.
 It’s never been easier to organize and edit photos, add music to a slideshow, and share them with family and friends.

-All of these great experiences are enhanced by the rock-solid foundation and the power of the Windows ecosystem.
+All of these great experiences are enhanced by the rock-solid foundation and stable power of the Windows ecosystem.
 At home, at work, on your phone or music player, while you’re travelling-- Window 7 is a rich and secure platform that creates a seamless online world for you.
-Windows Live services extend your experience to the web, so your online world is always at your fingertips.
-Windows Live gives you instant access to mail and photo services.
-You can create your own personal web page to reflect your style, stay in touch with your friends, organize parties, and share your memories.
-Free storage space on Skydrive lets you save files and photos so you can access them anytime, anywhere, all over the world.
-You can share them with other people, too.
-It’s all on the web, available to you on demand.
+Windows® Live services extend your experience to the web, so your online world is always at your fingertips.
+Windows Live™ gives you instant access to mail and photo services.
+You can create your own personal webpage to reflect your style, stay in touch with your friends, organize parties, and share your memories.
+You can use the free storage space on Skydrive to save files and photos so you can access and share them anytime, anywhere, all over the world.